DaveBenham/VenomModules/README.md

 When configuring an envelope with retrig, it can be useful to set the manual Gate button to Toggle mode so you can set the gate high, giving you a chance to press the Retrig button.

 ### STAGE TRIGS (Stage triggers) output
-This output can produce a 1 msec trigger at the start of each stage.
+This output can produce a 1 msec trigger at the start of each stage and/or at the envelope EOC (End Of Cycle).
 The small button above and to the left of each stage Gate output controls whether the stage generates a trigger or not.
-This output is especially useful if you want to use Envelope Factory as a timed sequencer.
+Similarly the global Idle output has a small button to determine whether the EOC trigger is generated.
+The stage triggers are especially useful if you want to use Envelope Factory as a timed sequencer.

+By default the EOC trigger is enabled, and the stages triggers are disabled, making the Stage Trigs output a convenient EOC trigger.
+Note that EOC only triggers when an envelope proceeds to completion.
+Aborted envelopes do not generate an EOC trigger.

 Note that consecutive triggers can merge into a single extended trigger when a stage is shorter than 1 msec.

 ### IDLE (Idle gate) output and LED light
 The Idle output gate is always high at 10V when the generator is idle, and low at 0V when an envelope is in progress.
 This output can be patched to the Gate (or Retrig input with Gate toggled high) to create a looping envelope.